williamreidVersion1/TGCO-May2025-Answer/README.md

 # The Challenge

 In the world of a 2D grid.
 Calculate the coordinates that are visitable by a robot starting on (0,0) that can move horizontally or vertically one position at a time.
-This is in a world where every coordinate pair whose combined individual absolute digits adds up to a sum greater than 23 has a mine on it, so (96, -69) comes to 9+6+6+9=30 definitely mined.
+In a world where every coordinate pair whose combined individual absolute digits add up to a sum greater than 23 has a mine on it, so (96, -69) comes to 9+6+6+9=30 definitely mined.

 Write the following Functions;

 boolean isSafe(int x, int y)

-Determines whether a given coordinate (x, y) is safe for the robot to visit.
+Determines whether a given coordinate (x, y) is safe for the robot to visit, assuming the robot starts at (0,0)
 Parameters:
 x (integer): The x-coordinate of the position being checked. y (integer): The y-coordinate of the position being checked.